FAQs on Non-Cookie Technologies

 What is the Implementation Period?

-NAI will work with its members to help them understand and implement the Beyond Cookies Guidance during an implementation period.
-During this implementation period, NAI will host several webinars for members to more fully understand the Guidance and their obligations under the Code of Conduct when using non-cookie technologies for Interest-Based Advertising or Ad Delivery and Reporting.
-NAI will also work with members to complete and test a new opt-out tool that will facilitate controls of non-cookie technologies and enable members to provide additional transparency around non-cookie technologies in a manner similar to that which it currently provides by HTTP cookie technology.
+NAI is in the process of working with its members to help them understand and implement the Beyond Cookies Guidance during an implementation period.
+During this implementation period, NAI has hosted several webinars for members to more fully understand the Guidance and their obligations under the Code of Conduct when using non-cookie technologies for Interest-Based Advertising or Ad Delivery and Reporting.
+NAI has also worked with members to integrate with the new opt-out tool that facilitates controls of non-cookie technologies and enables members to provide additional transparency around non-cookie technologies.
+Examples of some transparency requirements may be found in Addendum A.

 How long will the Implementation Period last for?

-The NAI will keep the Implementation Period in effect for as long as it takes to test and integrate the new opt-out tool.
-NAI members make up a wide variety of companies throughout the ad-tech eco system.
-Integrating a new opt-out technology that serves all corners of the 3rd party ecosystem may require additional testing to ensure consumer opt outs are effective.
+The implementation period runs through April 16, 2017, with enforcement beginning April 17, 2017.
+NAI members make up a wide variety of companies throughout the ad-tech ecosystem.
+Integrating a new opt-out technology that serves all corners of the 3rd party ecosystem requires additional testing to ensure consumer opt outs are effective.

 What is the NAI's new opt-out tool?

-NAI is currently developing and testing a new centralized opt-out tool.
-This new tool will inform consumers when NAI members use non-cookie technologies for Interest-Based Advertising as well as offer a redesigned opt-out experience.
-NAI is currently working with members to test and publish its new tool and will continue to do so during the Implementation Period.
+NAI developed a new centralized opt-out tool.
+This new tool is designed to inform consumers when NAI members use non-cookie technologies for Interest-Based Advertising, as well as to offer a redesigned opt-out experience.
+NAI will work with members to test the new tool during the Implementation Period.
+The tool is initially offered in beta to reflect that this is the first time it is being released to the public and the NAI expects to find opportunities for further improvement.

 Do the NAI's opt-out requirements apply to the use of non-cookie technologies?